IvanVeloz/nds-slot2/README.md

 ### Clock frequency
 The exact nominal clock frequency of the GBA is 16.77216MHz.
 The NDS is 33.513982MHz.
 When the NDS clock is divided in half the resould is 16.756991MHz.
 As you can see this is not exactly the same as the GBA, and in fact GBA games run slightly slower on the NDS.
 The difference is 1207ppm or ~0.12%.
 Considering common quartz oscillators have under 50ppm tolerances this may be a significant difference in some circumstances.

-## Electrical observations
-Working with these captures gave an oportunity to see what is going on with the bus, electrically.
-This is not well documented in other places like GBATEK because they focus on emulation.

-### The `AD` pins
-When `~CS1` and `~CS2` are deasserted (are high) the `AD` pins are left floating.
-They very are very slowly pulled up (takes tens of PHI clock cycles).
-This will look like confusing garbage on a logic analyzer, but on an oscilloscope you can see the voltage rising.
-I don't think there are pull-ups in the bus, I believe the signals are pulled up by leakage current from the NTR processor outputs.

-### The `IRQ` pin
-The `IRQ` pin is an input (signal goes into the NDS).
-It has a weak pull-up of approximately 50k, pulled up to 3.3V.
-I am not sure if it's a physical resistor or if is built into the NTR processor.

-On commercial cartridges the IRQ line is shorted to ground.
-I assume this is done to detect whether the cartridge is plugged in or not, and to allow interrupting then halting the processor if the cartridge is unplugged.

-### The `~CS` pins
-These pins are pulled up at start-up (presumably by an external pull-up), then they are actively driven (i.e. a low impedance output).
-See the powerup diagram for details.

 ## Read/write diagrams